-SECTION 40 000: COMMUNICATION WITH OTHERS A. Description of the Arrangements for Obtaining Assistance4100 From Emergency Responders and Local Government Agencies B. Article 2-B of the Executive Law4200 C. Non-Public School Information and Procedures to Contact4300 - 4305 SECTION 50 000: PREVENTION AND INTERVENTION STRATEGIES A. Policies and Procedures Related to School Building Security B. Policies and Procedures for the Dissemination of Informative Materials Regarding the Early Detection of Potentially Violent Behaviors C. Appropriate Prevention and Intervention Strategies5200 D. Strategies for Improving Communication Between Students and Staff and Reporting Potentially Violent Incidents E. Description of Duties and Required Training of Hall5400 Monitors and Other School Safety Personnel
+SECTION 5000: PREVENTION AND INTERVENTION STRATEGIES Policies and Procedures Related to School Building Security ......5000 A. Policies and Procedures for the Dissemination of Informative Materials Regarding the B. C. D. Strategies for Improving Communication Between Students and Staff and Reporting Potentially Violent Incidents E. Description of Duties and Required Training of Hall Monitors and Other APPENDICES

-APPENDICES